open-source-labs/Docketeer/README.md

 #### STEP 1.5 - Need to set up your Kubernetes cluster to work with Docketeer?

-Run
+Run the following command and then navigate to localhost:3003:
 ```sh
 npm run dev
 ```
-and navigate to localhost:3003.

 If you haven't set up Prometheus-Operator with us before, click the first button to install.
 Otherwise, you can skip the first button and go on with the next two!